-If you make your checkbook, your checking account number, your ATM or check card, or personal identification numbers and/or security codes available to any third person for the purpose of transacting business on your account, you agree to assume full responsibility for any errors or wrongdoing performed or caused by such third person.
-You are responsible to us for any actions of such third person, regardless of whether those actions exceed the authority given.
+If you make your checkbook, your checking account number, your ATM or Debit Card, or personal identification numbers and/or security codes available to an attorney-in-fact, agent or any third person for the purpose of transacting business on your account, you agree to assume full responsibility for any errors or wrongdoing performed or caused by such attorney-in-fact, agent or third person.
+You are responsible to us for any actions of such an attorney-in-fact, agent or third person, regardless of whether those actions exceed the authority given.

-If an item was initiated at a point-of-sale terminal or a VISA transaction or ATM, you agree that we may charge the amount of the item to your account or place a hold on your account in the amount requested by the merchant immediately upon authorization of such transaction, even though we have not then actually received the item for payment.
+If an item was initiated at a point-of-sale terminal or is a VISA transaction or ATM transaction, you agree that we may charge the amount of the item to your account or place a hold on your account in the amount requested by the merchant immediately upon authorization of such transaction, even though we have not then actually received the item for payment.
 We will make payment for a transaction only after the actual transaction is presented to us physically or electronically.
-Each such hold will reduce the Available Balance in your account by the amount of the hold.
+Each such hold will reduce the available balance in your account by the amount of the hold.

 Record Retention.
 We will retain any item paid on your account for a period of fifteen (15) business days from the date the item posts to your account.
 We will retain copies of those items for seven (7) years.